RecoderChris/FrontOrder/README.md

 - g++>=7.5.0 (compliant with C++11 standard and OpenMP is required)
 - Boost (>=1.58.0)

-A possible command to satisfy these dependencies:
+A possible command to satisfy all these dependencies:
 ```shell
 apt-get install build-essentials libboost-dev libomp-dev
 ```